Emergency Contacts

-Important: in an emergency, share your location as clearly as possible using a landmark, building name, neighbourhood or map link.
-Traffic and area can affect response times.
+Important: always share your location as clearly as possible using a street, landmark, building name, neighbourhood or map link.
+Response time can vary with traffic and access.

 Medical